programmerraja/MyBlog/content/misc/Blog ideas.md

 Sherlock sheires
-- [ ] After moving to pod user is unable to login because of set cookie and http
+- [x] After moving to pod user is unable to login because of set cookie and http
 - [ ] How migrting to cloudfare affect our api rate lmit and other things
-- [ ] logstash shotdown on update
+- [x] logstash shotdown on update
+- [ ] Heroku app not found nginx host header

 How to